– This one comes in English, as many non-German-speaking colleagues have asked for it. –

 LookUp (Christoph Stoll, Heidelberg)

 Very sophisticated and has a great quick-search function which literally allows you to blind-type the first few letters of a word and the hit list appears without you even having to hit the enter button.
-It is limited to four languages, of which only three can be displayed at a time.
+It is limited to four languages, of which only three can be displayed at a time best car services.
 The search function does not ignore accents and other special characters.
 It has many data fields (customer, subject, project etc. and even semantic relations) and corresponding filtering and sorting functions; to my knowledge, it is the interpreter-specific terminology management tool which comes closest to the „real“ terminology systems (SDL Trados and the like).

 Available for Windows.
 Free download.